acquia/mc-cs-plugin-custom-objects/README.md

-# Custom Objects plugin for Mautic
+# Mautic Custom Objects

+This repo is a custom maintained version of [this repository](https://github.com/acquia/mc-cs-plugin-custom-objects) to add in more API features.

+---

 Allows Mautic users to define Custom Objects with custom fields.
 Then create multiple custom items of each type and associate them to the Contact or Company entities.